vrineau/AgattaDocs/intro.md

 The official repository is on [GitHub](https://github.com/vrineau/Agatta).
 Agatta is published on [Pypi](https://pypi.org/project/Agatta/).

 An help for all commands is available directly using `agatta help`.

-If you have questions, feel free to pull requests on [GitHub Issues](https://github.com/vrineau/Agatta/issues).

 ## Bug report